JochiRaider/Cybersecrity_News_Agent/README.md

 3. Place google access credentials in the same folder as main.py [How to create access credentials](https://developers.google.com/workspace/guides/create-credentials)
 4. Add an email address to main.py at line 32
     <img src="images/setup_1.png" alt="Email Example" style="display: block; height: auto; border: 0; width: auto; max-width: 100%;">
+5. Setup an account with summry and get an API key see [link] (https://smmry.com/api).
+Add the API key to your enviromental variables as "SMMRY_API"
-5. Main.py can be run on the command line
+6. Main.py can be run on the command line
    ```sh
    ./main.py
    ```
 OR

-6. Setup in crontab, example cron job for everyday at 6 am
+7. Setup in crontab, example cron job for everyday at 6 am
    ```
    * 06 * * * /<your file path>/Cybersecrity_News_Agent/main.py
    ```